Lysxia/gradual-eff-paper/src/Type.lagda.md

 We represent those names simply as strings.
 ```
-𝔼 : Set
+Op : Set
-𝔼 = String
+Op = String
 ```

-A type-and-effect system keeps track of the names that a computation may call.
-We represent such a set of names concretely as a list.
+A type-and-effect system keeps track of the operations that a computation may perform.
+A \emph{gradual effect} `E : Effect` may be either static or dynamic.
-In our gradual system, effects may also be checked dynamically, assigning them the dynamic effect `☆`.
+A static effect is a list of operations that a computation may perform.
+The dynamic effect `☆` allows a computation to perform any operations.

 \lyx{fix the naming.
-What to call `e : 𝔼` (names?), `es : List 𝔼`, and `E : Effs`?
+What to call `e : Op` (names?), `es : List Op`, and `E : Effect`?
-Also `Effs` is a terrible name.}
+Also `Effect` is a terrible name.}
 ```
+StaticEffect : Set
+StaticEffect = List Op

 infix 7 ¡_

-data Effs : Set where
+data Effect : Set where
-  ¡_ : List 𝔼 → Effs
+  ¡_ : StaticEffect → Effect
-  ☆ : Effs
+  ☆ : Effect
 ```

-Pattern synonym for the empty effect (a computation which calls no names).
+Pattern synonym for the empty effect (a computation which calls no operations).
 ```
 pattern ε = ¡ []
 ```

-Consistent membership lifts the membership relation `_∈_` from lists (static effect rows) to gradual effect rows.
+\emph{Consistent membership} lifts the membership relation `_∈_` from lists (static effects) to gradual effects.
-The dynamic effect row statically accepts any effect `e` as a member.
+The dynamic effect statically accepts any effect `e` as a member.

 \lyx{Compare with~\cite{sekiyama2019gradual,schwerter2016gradual}}
 ```
 infix 4 _∈☆_

-data _∈☆_ (e : 𝔼) : Effs → Set where
+data _∈☆_ (e : Op) : Effect → Set where
   ¡_ : ∀ {E} → e ∈ E → e ∈☆ ¡ E
   ☆  : e ∈☆ ☆
 ```

-List concatenation `_++_` is similarly lifted to gradual effect rows: extending the dynamic effect yields back the dynamic effect.
+List concatenation `_++_` is similarly lifted to gradual effects: extending the dynamic effect yields back the dynamic effect.
 ```
-_++☆_ : List 𝔼 → Effs → Effs
+_++☆_ : List Op → Effect → Effect
 E ++☆ ☆ = ☆
 E ++☆ (¡ F) = ¡ (E ++ F)
 ```